dojot/docs/source/security/mutual-authentication.rst

 Using Mutual Authentication
 ---------------------------

-Applications can access dojot functionality to interact with its components and connected devices.
-For an application to ensure that it is communicating with a legitimate platform (and vice versa), it must make use of the mutual authentication functionality dojot provides.
+Applications can access *dojot* functionality to interact with its components and connected devices.
+For an application to ensure that it is communicating with a legitimate platform (and vice versa), it must make use of the mutual authentication functionality *dojot* provides.
 This is a simple process and its use requires only three steps to follow:

 * Application Registration.
-When an application is registered in dojot, it receives an identifier and a key that must be kept secret.
+When an application is registered in *dojot*, it receives an identifier and a key that must be kept secret.
 This key is used to authenticate the application on the platform.

 * Authentication.
-At the beginning of the communication between application and dojot, the application initiates a handshake in which the two entities will exchange information to ensure they are legitimate.
+At the beginning of the communication between application and *dojot*, the application initiates a handshake in which the two entities will exchange information to ensure they are legitimate.

 * Using the platform.
-When accessing dojot interfaces, the platform informs a session identifier that is obtained at the time of authentication.
+When accessing *dojot* interfaces, the platform informs a session identifier that is obtained at the time of authentication.
 Thus, the platform can verify that the mutual authentication process was performed by the application.

 Application Registration
 ------------------------

-An application that is registered with dojot will receive an identifier and a key that must be kept secret.
+An application that is registered with *dojot* will receive an identifier and a key that must be kept secret.
 The registration indicates that an application will communicate and use platform features.

 Currently, the method used to register an application is through a REST interface.
 After making the request for the registration, the application will receive a unique identifier and a key.
 The API is described below